Conquistador (game): Publication history

 The game was designed by Richard Berg, with assistance from Greg Costikyan, with artwork and graphic design by Redmond A. Simonsen.
 It was first published by SPI as a pull-out game in Issue 58 of Strategy & Tactics, and then released as a boxed set.
 Although it generated steady sales, it was not a bestseller for SPI, never making into their Top Ten list.
 As assistant designer Greg Costikyan noted in 1985, "When Conquistador was first published, it met with a mixed reception on the part of [Strategy & Tactics] subscribers, primarily, I think, because S&T subscribers preferred hard World War II military games, and Conquistador was rather anomalous from their point of view."

 In 1980, SPI ran into financial difficulties, and in an attempt to raise capital, sold Conquistador and four other titles to Avalon Hill, who slightly revised the game rules and more than doubled the number of counters to alleviate the counter supply problem experienced in the SPI edition, then republished it in 1981.
 Nine years later, in 1990, Avalon Hill published a much simplified version of the game for 2–6 players titled New World.

 Reception

+In Issue 13 of Perfidious Albion, Charles Vasey and Geoff Barnard discussed this game.
+Vasey called it, "A very neat game which outpaces Russian Civil War as both a political and economic simulation.
+Its problems are the very long time taken to play through, and the massed dicing ...
+Its successes are the mass of information crammed into the game that allows sensible decisions to be made."
+Barnard replied, "Technically and historically this is a very interesting game, although it would seem to encourage the Machiavellian outlook amongst gamers rather more than actually happened."
+Vasey concluded, "Be very careful with your expenditure early in the game, and remember that not possessing an explorer may prevent you from doing great deeds but it also allows you to amass some wealth.
+Nice."
+Barnard concluded, "The game certainly works well as a game, all credit to the designers for that, although it is long and can be hard work."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nick Palmer called this "A complex and highly entertaining game."
 Palmer concluded, "very much a 'fun' game reminiscent of but even more varied than Kingmaker.
 Not a supreme test of skill."

 In The Guide to Simulations/Games for Education and Training, Martin Campion wondered if this game would work in the classroom, saying, "The game is often more complex than I would ideally want it to be, and it is guilty of hurrying French and English colonization along to make a more competitive game, but it is fascinating and the subject is big enough to justify the expense in time and effort."